PHLAK/blog.chriskankiewicz.com/content/cactuscon-2014-ctf-writeup.md

     }

-And viewing the hashFile() function we see the following:
+And viewing the referenced hashFile() function we see the following:

     private function hashFile($fileName) {